fberlinger/dynamic-randomized-gossip/README.md

 ```
 jupyter notebook
 ```
-and within that notebook open `main.ipynb`.
+and within that notebook open any file ending on `.ipynb`, e.g.:

+- `2019_oliva_fig3bcd.ipynb`, a reproduction of fig. 3 results from Oliva et al. (2019)
+- `basic_scalings.ipynb`, some intuition for how decentralized average consesus performs under different parameters

 Please run each cell individually!
 Sit back and watch the extravaganza!